These easy and delicious vegan fajitas will come out sizzling just like you'd expect from a gourmet Mexican restaurant!

 Ingredients

-This vegan fajita recipe is both forgiving and versatile, so don't feel like you have to have everything listed below.
+This vegan fajita recipe is both forgiving and versatile, so don't feel like you have to have everything shown below.
 See the recipe card at the bottom of the post for quantities.

-Black beans are an inexpensive and rich source of plant-based protein and iron, both of which can often be lacking for vegans, as well as folate.
-Black beans also offer calcium and potassium.
-I typically use a can of black beans for convenience.
+- Black beans: Black beans are an inexpensive and rich source of plant-based protein and iron, both of which can often be lacking for vegans.
+I typically use a can for convenience but feel free to cook from scratch as well!

-This fajita seasoning perfectly balances the mild heat from the chili powder and cayenne pepper with the subtle sweetness from the maple sugar.
+- Fajita seasoning: This mix perfectly balances the mild heat from the chili powder and cayenne pepper with the subtle sweetness from the maple sugar.
 You'll need the following:

 - Ground chili powder